MathStuff/Matrices/README.md

 Matrix.remove(row,col) #Removes the desired row and/or column

-Matrix.swap(index1,index2,axis) #Swap the row or column in index1 with index2.
+Matrix.swap(index1,index2,axis,returnmat) #Swap the row or column in index1 with index2.
 Set 'axis' 0 to use indices for rows, 1 to use as column indices.
-Column names can be used with axis=1.
+Column names can be used with axis=1. 'returnmat' to decide wheter or not to return self if 'inplace' is True

 Matrix.copy #Returns a copy of the matrix